Kanahooka

 Kanahooka faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 16.0%, significantly lower than the NSW average of 32.2%.
 This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 10.6%, followed by postgraduate qualifications (3.3%) and graduate diplomas (2.1%).
-Trade and technical skills are prominent, with 41.4% of residents aged 15+ holding vocational credentials – advanced diplomas (10.2%) and certificates (31.2%).
+Bachelor degrees are most common at 10.6%, followed by postgraduate qualifications (3.3%) and graduate diplomas (2.1%).
+Vocational credentials are prominent, with 41.4% of residents aged 15+ holding them, including advanced diplomas (10.2%) and certificates (31.2%).

-A substantial 24.6% of the population is actively pursuing formal education, including 8.0% in primary education, 7.2% in secondary education, and 3.2% in tertiary education.
+A substantial 24.6% of the population is actively pursuing formal education, which includes 8.0% in primary, 7.2% in secondary, and 3.2% in tertiary education.

 Frequently Asked Questions - Education